 Each year researchers are learning more about just how much solar panels increase a home’s value.
 Now, a study by the Lawrence Berkeley National Laboratory shows that the green energy may add as much as $4 per watt to the selling price.
 On a 5 kW system that’s a hefty $20,000.

-In Maryland, you won’t have to worry about this increased property value causing you more pain at tax time – the state gives solar owners a pass on this portion of their property taxes.
+In Maryland, you won’t have to worry about this increased property value causing you more pain at tax time – the state (as welll as a few counties) gives solar owners a pass on this portion of their property taxes.

 Sales Tax Exemption

-You won’t pay any sales tax on your solar equipment or installation in this state.
-The potential savings are no chump change – with a 6% sales tax rate, you’ll avoid an additional $2,500 in costs on a $25,000 system.
+You won’t pay any sales tax on your solar equipment in this state.
+The potential savings are no chump change – with a 6% sales tax rate and equipment accounting for about 40% of total installation costs, you’ll avoid an additional $400 in costs on a $25,000 system.
 There’s nothing special you need to do in order to take advantage of this exemption, you simply won’t be charged the tax when paying your installer.

 General Increase in Home Value

-Alternative energy generators are similar to any other specialty item (such as a Jacuzzi or wine cellar) when it comes to selling a house.
+Solar isntallations are similar to any other specialty item (such as a Jacuzzi or wine cellar) when it comes to selling a house.
 Some buyers will be attracted and some will consider it a liability.
-As solar’s popularity soars, the issue is being looked at in more and more detail, and there is now evidence that houses with a PV system actually sell a bit faster than their traditionally powered counterparts.
+As solar’s popularity soars, the issue is being looked at in more and more detail, and there is now evidence that homeowners are willing to spend an additional $4 per watt on average for homes with solar.

 If you decide to put your home up for sale, you’ll need to be prepared to address potential buyers’ questions and concerns.
 These are likely to include: